jboy/nim-pymod/README.md

 [Scipy](http://www.scipy.org/) or [Matplotlib](http://www.matplotlib.org).
 Perhaps your program's main loop simply must be in Python.

-However, you would prefer to write Nim code and then call your Nim procs from the Python code.
+However, you would like to write Nim code and then call your Nim procs from your Python code.
 (There are many more systems written in Python than in Nim, but it would be great to start extending them in Nim!)
 You can write
 [Python C-API extension modules](https://docs.python.org/2/extending/extending.html) to wrap your Nim procs, but all the